OfficeDev/Microsoft-Teams-Samples/samples/msgext-message-reminder/csharp/README.md

 ---
 page_type: sample
-description: This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.
+description: This sample demonstrates a C# Messaging Extension that allows users to schedule tasks and receive reminder cards in Microsoft Teams.
 products:
 - office-teams
 - office